wckdrzr/CasedString/README.md

 You can use `==` or `!=` to compare your CasedString object to strings and other CasedStrings

-If either side of the comparision has `CaseSensitive` set to `true`, CasedString behave like normal string comparisions, providing a case-sensitive match.
+If either side of the comparision has `CaseSensitive` set to `true`, CasedString behaves like a normal string comparision, providing a case-sensitive match.
 If neither side is case sensitive, a case-insensitive match is returned.

 By default, case-insensitive matches use `StringComparison.OrdinalIgnoreCase`, you can use an alternative comparision by setting the `ComparisonType` property, or via the constructor: